mikependon/RepoDB.NET/pages/interfaces/icache.md

 ## ICache

-This is an interface that is used to mark a class to be a cache object.
+This interface is used to mark a class to be a cache object.
 It gives you full control on how will you going to manage the implementation your own cacher object (ie: File Caching, SqLite Caching, XML Caching, Memory Caching, etc).

 #### Methods